-- Forcepoint URL Filtering, v8.5.x - If you installed Log Server, see Enabling communication with the Log Database when integrated with Forefront TMG, page 257. - Forcepoint URL Filtering manages HTTP, HTTPS, and FTP requests sent to TMG, but cannot manage traffic tunneled over a SOCKS or WinSOCK proxy server.
-To use Forcepoint URL Filtering in a network that uses a SOCKS or WinSOCK proxy server, you can either: - Disable the WinSOCK or SOCKS service.

-Use the WinSOCK or SOCKS proxy client to disable the specific protocols that you want your web protection software to handle (HTTP, HTTPS, and FTP), then configure browsers on client computers to point to TMG for each of these protocols.
+- If you installed Log Server, see Enabling communication with the Log Database when integrated with Forefront TMG. - Forcepoint URL Filtering manages HTTP, HTTPS, and FTP requests sent to TMG, but cannot manage traffic tunneled over a SOCKS or WinSOCK proxy server.
+To use Forcepoint URL Filtering in a network that uses a SOCKS or WinSOCK proxy server, you can either: - Disable the WinSOCK or SOCKS service. - Use the WinSOCK or SOCKS proxy client to disable the specific protocols that you want your web protection software to handle (HTTP, HTTPS, and FTP), then configure browsers on client computers to point to TMG for each of these protocols.